metatensor/metatrain/docs/src/architectures/gap.rst

 #####
 soap
 ^^^^
-:param cutoff: Spherical cutoff (Å) to use for atomic environments
+:param cutoff: Spherical cutoff (Å) to use for atomic environments.
+Default 5.0
-:param max_radial: Number of radial basis function to use
+:param max_radial: Number of radial basis function to use.
+Default 8
 :param max_angular: Number of angular basis function to use also denoted by the  maximum
-    degree of spherical harmonics
+    degree of spherical harmonics.
+Default 6
 :param atomic_gaussian_width: Width of the atom-centered gaussian creating the atomic
-    density
+    density.
+Default 0.3
 :param center_atom_weight: Weight of the central atom contribution to the features.
 If
     1.0 the center atom contribution is weighted the same as any other contribution.
 If 0.0 the central atom does not contribute to the features at all.
+Default 1.0
 :param cutoff_function: cutoff function used to smooth the behavior around the cutoff
     radius.
 The supported cutoff function are